 The two methods we employ in our DFT designs are simple modifications of current methods, and the ground-up design of a two-electron density dependant DFT.
 In the first approach, we have taken apart the DFT exchange-correlation potential and used scale factors to calibrate these methods to correctly calculate aromatic-aromatic interactions.
-One such approach which we call LRH DFT uses the SVWN DFT for the local portion, and PBE DFT for the scaled gradient-dependant portion.
-This method shows promise in reproducing MP2-level accuracy for the aromatic-aromatic interactions.
 In our second approach we use Boys’ transcorrelated method to derive a form of an exchange-correlation potential that depends on the second order electron density.
 We have coded this DFT method and run proof of concept calculations for simple systems.
 This approach, which should rigorously be able to account for dispersion forces, is quite promising.
 This work has been funded by the Research Corporation or Science Advancement and the National Science Foundation.

 Post-Doctoral Researcher, National Institute of Standards and Technology

 M.A.
 University of Arizona (Chemistry)

 - Chemistry 120 - FOUNDATIONS OF CHEMISTRY

 *Rhodes Undergraduates are underlined

 M. Cafiero ′′Scaled Gradient Corrected Correlation Functionals for use with Exact Exchange,′′ Chem.
 Phys.
 Lett .418, 126 (2006).

 A. Godfrey_Kittle, M. Cafiero "Interaction energies for mono-substituted benzene ring dimers using DFT", Int.
 J. Quantum Chem., 106, 2035 (2006).